 It is necessary to speak with your doctor about this condition if you have early menopause or if your parents have this condition, too.

 Not all causes of lower back pain are related to the spine.
 Kidney stones, which are hardened mineral and salt deposits inside the kidneys, may also cause lower back pain.
 Other symptoms of this painful condition are:

 - Burning sensation when urinating

 - Frequent urination

 These symptoms do not occur until the stones move within or out of the kidneys.
 Seek immediate medical assistance if you notice these signs.

 Lower Back Pain Treatment in Blue Springs, MO

 There are a lot of medical problems that can cause lower back pain.
 Some of them can improve with conservative measures.
 Others require immediate medical assistance to avoid further complications.
-Our board-certified doctors at Core Medical Center can help diagnose and treat the cause of your lower back pain.
+Our licensed providers at Core Medical Center can help diagnose and treat the cause of your lower back pain.
 We are highly skilled in advanced treatment techniques in dealing with neurological, skeletal, and soft tissue injuries.